apache/spark/docs/sql-ref-ansi-compliance.md

 Moreover, Spark SQL has an independent option to control implicit casting behaviours when inserting rows in a table.
 The casting behaviours are defined as store assignment rules in the standard.

-When `spark.sql.storeAssignmentPolicy` is set to `ANSI`, Spark SQL complies with the ANSI store assignment rules.
-This is a separate configuration because its default value is `ANSI`, while the configuration `spark.sql.ansi.enabled` is disabled by default.
+By default, `spark.sql.storeAssignmentPolicy` is `ANSI` and Spark SQL complies with the ANSI store assignment rules.

 <table class="spark-config">
 <thead><tr><th>Property Name</th><th>Default</th><th>Meaning</th><th>Since Version</th></tr></thead>